datonic/datadex/README.md

 ## Usage

 1. Add the [relevant sources](models/sources.yml) to the project.
-2. Download `dbt` packages: `dbt deps`.
-3. Stage external sources: `dbt run-operation stage_external_sources`
+1. Setup dependencies: `make deps`.
-4. Execute `dbt run` to build your models.
+1. Execute `dbt run` to build your models.
-5. Push changes to GitHub `main` branch and [a GitHub Action will trigger.
+1. Push changes to GitHub `main` branch and [a GitHub Action will trigger.
 It'll push the final database as a set of parquet files to IPFS](https://github.com/davidgasquez/datadex/actions/workflows/docs.yml).
-6. Query and share the data!
+1. Query and share the data!
 E.g: you can use [DuckDB WASM online shell](https://shell.duckdb.org/) to query the models.

 This gives us **versioned data models** that produce **versioned datasets** on IPFS. **All automated, all open source**.